99% of Social Security disability cases work under the following fee structure:

 Why would an attorney require a fee petition based fee agreement?

 One reason is that some cases, such as overpayment cases, have no back benefits.
 So, the 25% fee agreement will not work (25% of 0 equals 0).
 In those cases, an attorney has to do a fee petition and may require a retainer which is held in a trust account until the case is over and SSA approves fees.
 This is discussed in detail here.

-Social Security regulates what a representative can charge.
+Social Security CONTROLS what a representative can charge.

 Social Security recently loosened their rules about who can practice in front of the Social Security Administration.
 Until recently, only lawyers could provide representation in front of Social Security and charge a fee.
 Now, non-lawyers can set up shop and provide representation on Social Security claims.